-Ecosystem-based management (EBM) approach considers impacts on all the elements involved in the exploitation of marine ecosystems, ecological and socioeconomic, and has been applied to wild capture fisheries worldwide (Curtin and Prellezo, 2010; Pikitch et al., 2004).
-This approach represents a shift away from single-species management toward the incorporation of all the effects of fishing activities.
+Mexico is among the top 20 fishing producers worldwide (FAO, 2022), with the majority of landings coming from small-scale fisheries (Saldaña-Ruiz et al., 2022).
+The Northwest Mexican Pacific is recognized as a biodiversity hotspot for conservation, accounting 66% of annual fisheries production in Mexico with a contribution of landings by small-scale vessels of 97% (DOF, 2018a; Lluch Cota et al., 2009).
+The impacts of fishing activities on important habitats (including the seabed) for commercially important species may directly and indirectly cause effects on species and the human communities using them.
 These effects include those impacting directly target, bycatch species and habitats, and the indirect impacts of widespread removals on the broader ecosystem (Francis et al., 2011; Hilborn, 2011).
 Negative effects of fishing on the environment have been comprehensively reviewed, including abundance reductions of target species, reduced spawning potential, decrease in sizes, earlier maturity, and elevated reproductive effort.
-Species associated with the target species are also affected, by bycatch or through changes in predator-prey dynamics, competitive interactions, relative species abundance, and other ecological relationships (Garcia and Cochrane, 2005; Jørgensen et al., 2007).
-The degree and severity of these adverse effects on biodiversity and the seabed depend on a variety of factors, including the spatial extent of fishing, the level of fishing effort, type of seabed, and the fishing method used.
+Species associated with the target species are also affected, by bycatch changing their relative abundances, or through changes in predator-prey dynamics, competitive interactions, and other ecological relationships (Garcia and Cochrane, 2005; Jørgensen et al., 2007).